sampterson/air-coding-assignment-sam-peterson/README.md

 I focused my integration testing on my controller layer, since that is the contract enforced for the UI.
 Using SQlite as a db simplified development for this assignment and also allows for simple in-memory persistence when running tests, which was very helpful.

 I focused on the UI second and built some of the features requested.
-There is an overall shape to the page and the ability to create default named folders and delete them.
-I may take additional time to finish the requirements on the front end to enable traversing the folder structures, creating child boards, and moving a board to a new parent.
+There is an overall shape to the page and the ability to create named folders, delete, and move them.

+I took some additional time, however there are improvements to be made yet.
+One thing I would do next is introduce state management at a global level.
+I'm recursively rendering BoardNodes which works fine, but what is missing is the entire tree in memory.
+The BoardTree maintains some nodes, and each BoardNode maintains its children, but no where is the entire tree in memory.
+Tracking this in redux or react-query would make moving parents much easier as all nodes could easily be retrieved.
+Similarily, overall rendering would be easier since each create, delete, or move operation would update the overall tree state, which can then be re-rendered.

 ## Running